 - The investment resulted in financial loss

-What is Overconcentration of Assets
+Overconcentration of Assets

 One of the fundamental principles of investing is the diversification of funds across different asset classes and market sectors to minimize the risk for losses without sacrificing returns.
 Often, concentrated portfolios are not easy to identify because the portfolio may have several mutual funds or dozens of holdings.
 Registered brokers and financial advisors have an obligation to know certain essential facts about individual investors in order to make appropriate recommendations and provide investors with the information they need to make informed decisions.
 These details include an investor's age, investment risk tolerance and financial status.